-14 Site survey and preliminary work
+13 Site survey and preliminary work

-- 14.1 A pre-installation survey of the property must be carried out to determine suitability for installation and the need for any necessary repairs to the building structure before application of the systems.
-A specification is prepared for each elevation of the building indicating: - the position of profiles - detailing around windows and doors and at eaves - dpc level - exact position of expansion joints, if required - additional corner mesh and reinforcement, where required - · areas where flexible sealants must be used - any alterations to external plumbing - the position of fire barriers, where required. - 14.2 The survey should include tests conducted on the walls of the building by the Certificate holder or their approved installers (see section 15), to determine the pull-out resistance of the proposed mechanical fixings for the appropriate substrate.
-An assessment and recommendation are made on the type and number of fixings required to withstand the building's expected wind loading, based on calculations using the fixing's pull-out resistance test data (see section 7). - 14.3 All modifications, such as an alteration to external plumbing, provision for cavity barriers and fire stopping (see section 8), and necessary repairs to the building structure, must be completed before installation of the systems commences. - 14.4 Surfaces should be sound, clean and free from loose material.
+13.1 A pre-installation survey of the property must be carried out to determine suitability for installation and the need for any necessary repairs to the building structure before application of the systems.
+A specification is prepared for each elevation of the building indicating:

+- the position of profiles

+- detailing around windows and doors and at eaves

+- dpc level

+- exact position of expansion joints, if required

+- additional corner mesh and reinforcement, where required

+- areas where flexible sealants must be used

+- any alterations to external plumbing.

+13.2 The survey should include tests conducted on the walls of the building by the Certificate holder or their approved installers (see section 14), to determine the pull-out resistance of the proposed mechanical fixings for the appropriate substrate.
+An assessment and recommendation is made on the type and number of fixings required to withstand the building's expected wind loading, based on calculations using the fixing's pull-out resistance test data (see section 7).

+13.3 Surfaces should be sound, clean and free from loose material.
 The flatness of surfaces must be checked; this may be achieved using a straight edge spanning the storey height.
-Any excessive irregularities, ie greater than 10 mm in one metre, must be made good prior to installation to ensure that the boards are installed with a smooth, in-plane finished surface. - 14.5 Where surfaces are covered with an existing render, it is essential that the bond between the background and the render is adequate.
+Any excessive irregularities, ie greater than 10 mm in one metre, must be made good prior to installation to ensure that the insulation slabs are installed with a smooth, in-plane finished surface.

+13.4 Where surfaces are covered with an existing render, it is essential that the bond between the background and the render is adequate.
 All loose areas should be hacked off and reinstated.

-- 14.6 On existing buildings, purpose-made window sills must be fitted to extend beyond the finished face of the systems.
-New buildings should incorporate suitably deep sills. - 14.7 In new buildings, internal wet work (eg screed or plastering) should be completed and allowed to dry prior to the application of the systems.
+13.5 On existing buildings, purpose-made window sills must be fitted to extend beyond the finished face of the systems.
+New buildings should incorporate suitably deep sills.

+13.6 In new buildings, internal wet work (eg screed or plastering) should be completed and allowed to dry prior to the application of the systems.